Skip to content

 1946 advertisement for a Silk City diner.
 Financing available.

 Across town, Arthur E. Seiber, who left Silk City, launched the Paramount Dining Car Company across the Passaic River at 450-500 Broadway in Haledon, NJ.
-The two would be built and deliver thousands of diners that are still around today across the world.
+The two would be built and delivered to thousands of diners who are still around today across the world.
 They’ve become a “collectible” given their portability.
 A stainless diner has actually made it to Euro Disney.
-It is the former Westfield, NJ Excellent Diner made by the Jerry O’Mahony Diner Company of Elizabeth, New Jersey, which was another Jersey manufacturer of roadside diners from 1917 to 1952.
+It is the former Westfield, NJ Excellent Diner made by the Jerry O’Mahony Diner Company of Elizabeth, New Jersey, another Jersey roadside diner manufacturer from 1917 to 1952.
 In Jersey, both the White Manna in Hackensack and the White Mana in Jersey City are both Paramount Dining Cars from Paterson, New Jersey

 The Abyss

 Paterson’s fortunes continued on an uneven course through the twentieth century.
-The Great Depression hit the city hard, as did the manufacturing slump that came after World War II.
+The Great Depression, as did the manufacturing slump that followed World War II, hit the city hard.
 During periods of conflict, however, industries survived and thrived through military contracts and defense manufacturing, adapting peacetime products to support war efforts.
 After more recessions, bankruptcies, and manufacturing pullouts, Paterson has suffered.
-But in 2024 there seems to be a bit of a renaissance coming to Paterson.
+But in 2024, there seems to be a bit of a renaissance coming to Paterson.

 The Renaissance